bitnurihan/TAR-Modeling/README.md

 # TAR-Predictive Modeling

 1. Purpose
-- Developed predictive modeling for 'grp' and 'reach%' based on raw data, and proceed with optimal cost allocation by screen to acheive the highest reach% based on total advertising costs.
+- Developed predictive modeling for 'grp' and 'reach%' based on raw data, and proceed with budget allocation by screen to acheive the highest reach% based on total advertising costs.

 2. Description of files
  - modeling_by_python.py
  : extracts modeling constants and slop from raw data.
  - compare_r_py_modeling.py
- : compares R modeling curves with Python modeling curves to verify which curves are better representative of the actual raw data.
+ : compares R modeling curves with Python to verify which curves are better representative of the actual raw data.
  - cost_optimization.py
- : Budget allocation for each screen to maximize the advertising effect(reach%) within the same budget.
+ : Budget allocation for media-mix to maximize the advertising effect(reach%) within the same budget.
  - modeling_visualization.py
  : compared raw data and modeling curves with determined coefficients and constants before client review.